The 2021 Super Bowl food map is a deep dive into America’s weird culinary underbelly

 Oklahoma, Indiana, Virginia: Charcuterie

-Oklahoma and Virginia go with “charcuterie board” while Indiana simply is Googling “charcuterie,” because Indianans apparently think boards are for stuffy Oklahomans and Virginians.
+Oklahoma and Virginia go with “charcuterie board” while Indiana simply is Googling “charcuterie,” because Hoosiers apparently think boards are for stuffy Oklahomans and Virginians.
 “We serve our charcuterie on a plate, as God intended,” Indiana says.
 In any case, a carefully curated selection of salted meats is a fine addition to any Super Bowl party.
 Serve it to me in a dirty hubcap.
 It doesn’t matter.